tytydraco/yessleep/out/I_Worked_As_A_Flight_Attendant_Back_In_1994_But_Something_Happened_That_Made_Me_Quit.md

 The night she was murdered, she revealed to him that she was pregnant.
 Tasha threatened to tell his wife about the affair and so, he murdered Tasha in a fit of rage.

-Anyway, as the police were hauling John off I spotted Tasha standing near the front of the plane.
+As the police were hauling John off I spotted Tasha standing near the front of the plane.
 Soon enough though, she faded away.

 I quit the following day.